 Seasonal Incoporation Meetings

 Our primary gathering is held four times a year on the closest Saturday or Sunday to the equinoxes and solstices.
-Men and women meet at the same time, but hold separate councils but on the same day.
+Men and women meet at the same time, but hold separate councils.
 These meetings are led by a volunteer member.
-Meetings have a brief ritual before sitting in circle to practice Way Of Council to share our ongoing journey incorporating our "gift from the mountain" into daily life.
+Meetings have a brief ritual before sitting in circle to practice Way Of Council as a way to share our ongoing journey incorporating our "gift from the mountain" into daily life.
 After the meetings finish there is socializing over lunch.

-Condor Clan members get together to unite and to support the current year's men and women quest groups as they proceed through a six month severance period leading up to the threshold time of fasting on the mountain.
+The Spring Welcoming brings current Condor Clan members together to reunite and support the current year's men and women quest groups as they proceed through the six month severance period leading up to the threshold time of fasting on the mountain.
 It is the first opportunity for the new questers and Condor members to meet and anticipate the fellowship of a growing community.
 Its main objective is to have fun and make connections.
 There are introductions, fun activities, small group breakouts, and of course, a potluck!

 After questers have returned from the mountain, Condor Clan members are invited to help mirror the quester’s stories.
-Our community, having held a circle and prayed for the questers on the last eve of their quest - the vigil night - circle again to be present in witnessing their stories.
-This provides the important element of “being seen” and accepted for the first time as the person they have claimed to transform into.
-It is perhaps one of the greatest ways to honor a returning quester: to sit, listen, and reflect the gems of their story back to them, and ritually receive the gift they have brought down the mountain to offer to their people.
+Our community, having held a circle and prayed for the questers on the last eve of their quest - the vigil night, circle again to be present in witnessing their stories.
+This provides the important element of “being seen” and accepted for the first time as the person they have claimed transformation into.
+It is perhaps one of the greatest ways to honor a returning quester: to sit, listen, and reflect the gems of their story back to them, and ritually receive the gift they have brought down the mountain to be offered to their people.

 The Honoring Ceremony happens after both men and women questers’ stories have been heard.
 Questers are welcomed into their color family and introduced to the community for the first time by stating their questing name.
 This is the one Condor Clan Event where family and friends are invited and encouraged to attend in order to honor their loved one's journey.
 A potluck follows!